TakeprofitTechnology/ReleaseNotes/Takeprofit HUB.md

 ## Version 2025.2.17.636 (17 February, 2025)
 ### Changes
-* It is possible to create several channel symbols (price channels) based on the same hub symbol.
+* It is possible to create several channel symbols (price channels) based on the same hub symbol;
+* GUI optimization: speed up for Deals tab.

 ## Version 2025.02.13.693 (13 February, 2025)
 ### Changes